Azure/azure-sdk-for-js/sdk/videoanalyzer/video-analyzer-edge/README.md

 ### Pipeline topology vs live pipeline

 A _pipeline topology_ is a blueprint or template for instantiating live pipelines.
 It defines the parameters of the pipeline using placeholders as values for them.
 A _live pipeline_ references a pipeline topology and specifies the parameters.
 This way you are able to have multiple live pipelines referencing the same topology but with different values for parameters.
-For more information please visit [pipeline topologies and live pipelines][doc_pipelines].

 ## Examples